-What is the best way to conduct market research for a new professional services venture?
+What is the best way to do market research for a new professional services business?

 How to conduct a comprehensive market research?
 What resources would you recommend?
 Share your tips and experience.

 Market research is one of those tasks with few short cuts.
 My experience leans heavily towards most people when asked a research responsding by how they think they would respond, but not necessarily accurately to how they would actually respond.
 The logical part of the brain takes over rather than allowing the emotional part of the brain to influence as it typically does.

 We will usually engage a Market Research firm to do qualitative research.
 Their skill is in asking the right questions in the right way and exploring the answers to get to the real responses.
 The other advantage is that you can sit behind a one way mirror to observe and often pick up some intuitie cues yourself.

 At around $5k and upwards you'll need to budget $15k as a bare minimum, and more like $25k as a reasonable budget for this.

 My advice is to go on a Listening Tour!
 Politicians do it all the time and it is great for business too.
 Make a list the movers & shakers, people you admire and prospects, ask a few smart open ended questions then sit back and take notice.
 They will be more than happy to tell you what is on their mind.
 If you listen to what they share with you there will be plenty of opportunities to help them.
 I did it when business slowed and picked up several new clients but you can do it any time.
 It is a great way to connect and a lot of fun too.
 Start listening with no strings attached, you'll be amazed what you find.
 It does not cost much, for the price of a few coffees and meals you will get an earful.
 I had no idea what to expect and got a lot of new work as a result.
 I did my listening tour the old fashioned way by sending out e-mails & picking up the phone then brought a pad & pen, asked a few open ended questions then shut up and started taking notes.